Rocco-Gossmann/VSCode-CommentBookmarks/README.md

 # BookmarkComments

-Do you know `// TODO: comments` ?
-This extension makes use of the kind of schema, to add Bookmarks to your Code.
-Think of it a QuickSearch for specific lines.
+Do you know `// TODO: comments`?
+This VSCode-Extension makes use of the kind of schema, to add Bookmarks to your Code.
+Then allows you to jump to different Bookmarks inside the current open File.

 ## Features